Quantum Probability assignment limited by relativistic causality: Results

-Next we will show that no causal order condition is not a necessary condition for no-signaling condition.
-We will prove this statement by providing an example of a nonlocal device, which satisfies no-signaling condition and violate no causal order condition.
-One example is the following; The device operates as the PR box for Alice-first measurement with joint probabilities $P_A(ab|xy)=1/2$, if $a \oplus b=xy$, and $0$ otherwise, where $\oplus$ denotes an addition modulo $2$.
-On the other hand, the same device shows anti-PR box correlations for Bob-first measurement defined by $P_B(ab|xy)=0$, if $ a \oplus b=xy$, and $1/2$ otherwise.
-Hence this device certainly breaks no causal order condition.
-It is easy to check that PR box and anti-PR box both satisfy no-signaling conditions, which are $\sum_{a(b)} P_{A(B)}(ab|xy) =\sum_{a(b)} P_{A(B)}(ab|\tilde{x}{y})$.
-A tilde operation is defined as $\tilde{x}=x+1$ ($\tilde{y}=y+1$) mod $2$.
-Q.E.D.\\ Note that local measurement condition $P_A(a|x)=P_B(a|x)$ is also satisfied.
-According to the Proposition, no causal order condition is stronger than no-signaling condition.
-Hence we will impose no causal order condition as the requirement of relativistic causality.
+Next we will prove that no-causal-order condition is not a necessary condition for no-signaling condition.
+We will prove this statement by providing an example, in which the joint probability distributions satisfy no-signaling condition but not no-causal-order condition.
+Let us consider an example of the nonlocal binary devices, which have the joint probabilities for input and output pairs of Alice and Bob as in Table \ref{tab:PRAntiPR}: The devices operate as the PR box in Alice-first measurement such that the joint probabilities are $P_A(ab|xy)=1/2$ if $a\oplus b=xy$, and $0$ otherwise.
+Here $\oplus$ denotes an addition modulo $2$.
+The same devices show anti-PR box correlations in Bob-first measurement, defined by $P_A(ab|xy)=0$ if $a\oplus b=xy$, and $1/2$ otherwise.
+These devices definitely violate no-causal-order condition because $P_A(ab|xy)\neq P_B(ab|xy) $.
+It is easy to check that the joint probability distributions of PR box and anti-PR box in Table \ref{tab:PRAntiPR} both satisfy no-signaling conditions that are $P_A(b|xy) =P_A(b|\tilde{x} y)$ and $P_B(a|xy) =P_B(a|x \tilde{y})$.
+The tilde operation is defined as $\tilde{x}=x+1$ and $\tilde{y}=y+1$ modulo $2$.
+The above arguments prove that no-causal-order condition is not a necessary condition for no-signaling condition.
+Q.E.D.\\ According to the {\it Proposition}, no-causal-order condition is stronger than no-signaling condition between a pair of nonlocal binary devices.
+Hence we will impose no-causal-order condition on probability assignments to quantum measurement of a pair of qubits as the requirement of relativistic causality.